QinBrainLab/2020_CAR_preparedness/README.md

-# 2020_CAR_prepaedeness
-Codes for CAR prepaedeness project

-# 2020_CAR_preparedness

-## Checklist for Data Analysis Conducted in The Manuscript
+# Checklist for Data Analysis Conducted in The Manuscript
 Lead author(s): Bingsen Xiong
 Created by Bingsen Xiong on June, 2020; Updated by July 13, 2020
 ## Manuscript path